Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 1.3 Diagnosis

-Diagnosis is usually made through a clinical examination and imaging tests such as x-rays.
-The veterinarian may also perform a joint stability assessment.
+The diagnosis is usually made through a clinical examination and imaging procedures such as X-rays.
+Veterinarian can also perform an assessment of joint stability.

 1.4 Treatment

-• Conservative treatment: physiotherapy, painkillers and nutritional supplements such as glucosamine.
+• Conservative treatment: Physiotherapy, painkillers and dietary supplements such as glucosamine.

-• Surgical Treatment: Severe HD may require surgery, such as hip replacement surgery.
+• Surgical treatment: In cases of severe HD, surgery may be necessary, such as hip replacement surgery.

 1.5 Prevention

-Breeding controls and avoiding excess weight play an important role in preventing hip dysplasia.
-Regular exercise without overloading the joints is also recommended.
+Breeding controls and the avoidance of obesity play an important role in the prevention of hip dysplasia.
+Regular exercise, without overloading the joints, is also recommended.

 Airedale Terrier Diseases 5